cliosight/Docs/README.md

 ## Support for multiple datasources ##
 Paid users will have the option to create multiple datasources for in-house and remote databases.
 Free tier will only have one in-house MySQL database with shared resources.
 Uploading large volumes of data will be much faster for paid users due to dedicated resources.

+## User persmissions and access control ##
+Each component created using Cliosight will have fine-grained access control.
+The admin will provide necessary permissions to users so that data can be uploaded, viewed or edited in a controlled manner.
+For instance, restricting access to datasets and reports based on the geographic location of users.
+A simple use case for this is geographically targeted online marketing campaigns.
+Same applies for all other file types like images and PDFs that are collected and stored in the cloud storage.
+Trial accounts will have limited database and file storage capacity.

 ## A relational database example ##
 Let's consider a database design for company meetings.
 A **meeting** can be either an **interview** or a **consultation** .
 A meeting can be sent to individuals or a **group** of individuals whose **contact** information is already saved in the database.
 Also, pre-existing contacts can be added to the meeting explicitly.
 A meeting, group and contact can be edited at any time.
 In order to track the individuals who were invited for a meeting, there has to be a direct association between the meeting and a contact.
 This is because a group might be edited after a meeting has taken place.
 Alternately, if a contact is removed or added to a group in a meeting, after it is scheduled (created) but prior to the start time, then the table connecting a meeting and a contact has to be updated accordingly.
 Also, a meeting cancellation or invite email has to sent to the contact's email.
 This is similar to meeting scheduled, updated and cancelled notifications for all participants.
 This scenario can only be handled with SQL triggers and scheduled jobs.
 Similarly, other important considerations may include: